mahikanair/The-Office-Chatbot-/README.md

 Utilizes LangChain for similarity search in the database.
 Generates relevant YouTube video links based on user queries.
 ## Note
-The script requires an API key for OpenAI, Gemini, and YouTube - which I have provided, but it might run out of credits very soon.
-Make sure to provide these keys in a YAML file named myauth.yaml when you want to use your own.
+The script requires an API key for OpenAI, Gemini, and YouTube.
+Make sure to provide these keys in a YAML file named myauth.yaml when you want to use your own in a local hosting situation.
 Feel free to explore and enhance the functionalities of these scripts to create an even more interactive and informative ChatBot for "The Office."